Airbus A320neo family: Composite wing

 In 2015, Airbus started a new wing project, named Wing of Tomorrow (WoT), announced as the "Wing of the future" programme in 2016.
 A new $1–2 billion carbon-composite wing could be used in the A321neo-plus-plus, compared to $15 billion for a completely new design.
 The new wing is made from composite material.
 It is first seen as an upgrade to the existing, mostly metal A320 family wing, which was already upgraded many times.
-Airbus has already composite wings on the A350, but this will be an enhanced, new design with highly automated manufacturing suitable for inexpensive high-volume production.
+Composite wings are already in use on the A350, but the enhanced, new design will employ highly automated manufacturing suitable for inexpensive high-volume production.
 Announced in January 2016, a €44.8 million facility was built in Filton, with 300 engineers.
 The new wing design and tests take place in this Filton facility.
 Other Airbus locations in the UK, France, Spain and Germany are working with 30 partners on this wing project.

 In May 2021, Airbus announced that for improved aerodynamic performance the wing will be longer and thinner with folding wingtips to access existing airport gates.
 By May 2021, assembly of the first demonstrator was to start in the coming weeks, as the project should be completed by 2023 before an eventual product launch.

 A “radical” A320 makeover is expected to cost over 4 billion euros ($4.9 billion, £3.7 billion), significantly less than the estimates of $15 billion to $20 billion for an all-new Boeing design.(£11 billion to £15 billion).

 Due to the increased length and increased lift, the new wings could also be used on an Airbus A322, an A321 lengthened by 4 passenger seat-rows, being studied by Airbus.

 The current A320neo family wingspan of 36m with an aspect-ratio of 9 will be extended by ground-folding wingtips to 45m with an aspect-ratio of 14.
 Additional semi-aeroelastic hinges could lead to 52m wingspan with an aspect-ratio of 18, still fitting in a standard 36m airport gate.
 In September 2021, Airbus announced starting the assembly of in total 3 full-size "Wing of Tomorrow" prototypes.
 The first prototype was completed in December 2021.
 The flapping wing section flight tests are targeted to begin in late 2023.
 In June 2023, GKN Aerospace announced a further progress by delivering the first fixed trailing edge for the “Wing of Tomorrow”.
 It is manufactured in a high-rate low-cost resin transfer moulding out of autoclave composite process, which supports the targeted low-cost of Airbus by avoiding an autoclave.